P. Dhanapal

-P. Dhanapal (born 16 May 1951) is an Indian politician and incumbent Member of the Legislative Assembly of Tamil Nadu.
-He is a former Speaker of Tamil Nadu Legislative Assembly.
+P. Dhanapal (born 16 May 1951) is an Indian politician and a former Speaker of Tamil Nadu Legislative Assembly, who served from 2012 to 2021.

+Dhanapal was elected to the Tamil Nadu Legislative Assembly as an All India Anna Dravida Munnetra Kazhagam candidate from Sankagiri constituency in the 1977, 1980 and 1984 and 2001 elections.
+In the 2011, 2016 and 2021 Tamil Nadu assembly elections he won from Rasipuram and Avanashi constituencies, respectively.

+Personal life

 P. Dhanapal was born on 16 May 1951 in Karupur.
+He belongs to the Arunthathiyar community, which is recognized as a Scheduled Caste in India.
 He obtained a master's degree and is married with two children.

-Dhanapal was elected to the Tamil Nadu Legislative Assembly as an All India Anna Dravida Munnetra Kazhagam candidate from Sankagiri constituency in the 1977, 1980 and 1984 and 2001 elections.
-In the 2011 and 2016 Tamil Nadu assembly elections he won from Rasipuram and Avanashi constituencies, respectively.
+In 2026, His son Logesh Tamilselvan was elected as Rasipuram MLA representing Tamilaga Vettri Kazhagam and got inducted to Chief Minister Vijay's cabinet as a Minister of Commercial Taxes, Registration and Stamp Law.